Joystream/handbook/testnet/testnet-rewards.md

 | Marketing       | 7                | 3                 | 1.5             | 50000         | 37.5 - 2250     | 2.5          | 62500      | 62.5 - 3750     |
 | **SUM**         | **68.5**         | **44**            | **54.7**        | **1367500**   |**1368 - 82050** | **13.8**     | **345000** |**345 - 20700**  |

+\* denotes the USD value of their tJOY and JOY rewards respectively

 ### CM Rewards
 For the CMs, the tJOY reward is independent of the `NETWORK_PERFORMANCE_SCORE`, whereas the JOY reward is not.